fajaralhanief/MovieTicketing/README.md

-# Movie Ticketing menggunakan php, css, javascript
+# MovieTicketing
-## Deskripsi singkat app
+## Short description of the app
-Aplikasi ini dibuat untuk mempermudah dalam transaksi pembelian tiket film di bioskop yang akan berguna bagi masyarakat zaman sekarang.
+This application is made to facilitate the purchase of movie ticket transactions in theaters that will be useful for today's society.
-### Cara menggunakan aplikasi:
+### installation:
-- Download/Clone repository ini
+- Download or Clone this repository
-- buka XAMPP dan jalankan
+- Open XAMPP and run it
-- import movieticketing.sql
+- Import movieticketing.sql to your database
-- buka halaman utama web dengan localhost/proclub
+- Open the main web page with "localhost/proclub"